Why we do not give away copyright

 - We can control the quality of the reproduction of our images – a poor copy could be damaging to our reputation;

 Unfortunately, the vast amount of photos available on the internet has given the impression that if a photo is on the internet, it’s there to be taken and used.
-It’s not – and making this assumption can be both embarrassing and costly, as the law allows for the owner of the copyright to make a (fair and reasonable) charge for the use of the image.
+It’s not – and making that assumption can be both embarrassing and costly, as the law allows for the owner of the copyright to make a (fair and reasonable) charge for the use of the image.

 Just because you like our photo of Leicester’s railway station doesn’t mean you can use it for free.